jaylach/kale/README.md

 }
 ```

-An express3 middleware is provided so that you can easily render javelin views from within your express routes.
+An express3 middleware is provided so that you can easily render kale views from within your express routes.
 The examples/express folder has a more complete example, but this is the basics you need to get started...

 ```
-var javelin = require('javelin');
+var kale = require('kale');

-app.engine('jav', javelin.express('json'));
+app.engine('jav', kale.express('json'));

 app.set('views', __dirname + '/views');
 app.set('view engine', 'jav');

-app.get('/javelin', function(request, response) {
+app.get('/kale', function(request, response) {
   response.render('index', { /* locals */ });
 });
 ```